300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which US state was Donald Trump born in?

-- When you accomplished the Three Peaks problem, which three UK mountains would you’ve climbed?
+- In the event you accomplished the Three Peaks problem, which three UK mountains would you’ve got climbed?

 - Which UK metropolis is located additional west – Bristol or Edinburgh?